chrisdone/fore/README.md

-When GHC compiles your code, it desugares, simplifies, and translates it to Core, after which it will implement sharing and inlining, among other optimmizations.
+When GHC compiles your code, it desugares, simplifies, and translates it to Core, after which it will implement sharing and inlining, among other optimizations.
 So the above program compiled to Core, is—after stripping out redundant information not necessary for this explanation—the following: